daytonaio/content/guides/20240820_gpu_utilization.md

     print(generated_text)
 ```

-The script loads a pre-trained GPT-2 model and tokenizer from the Hugging Face library.
-It encodes the input text prompt, generates a continuation of the text using the model, and then decodes the generated text back into a human-readable format.
+This script loads the model and tokenizer, performs text generation, and prints the output.

 ### Create a Docker Container with Dependencies